itmo-infocom/Granit/README.md

 # Granit

-repos -- tools for repos mirroring and setting up of local repos. scripts -- tools for installing virtual storage cluster
+repos -- tools for repos mirroring and setting up of local repos.

+scripts -- tools for installing virtual storage cluster.